 If you qualify then you can get a State Pension from the Government when you reach your State Pension age.
-If you are in your thirties it should be easy to work out how much State Pension you will get.
-If you have 35 years’ worth of National Insurance contributions or credits by the time you reach your State Pension age, then you should get the full amount of new State Pension.
-This is currently £159.55 a week, so works out around £8,300 a year.
+If you are in your thirties it should be easy to work out how much State Pension you could get.
+If you have 35 years’ worth of National Insurance contributions or credits by the time you reach your State Pension age, then you should get the full amount of new State Pension (external website).
+This is currently £179.60 a week, so works out around £9,350 a year.
 It normally gets increased each year.
 If that doesn’t sound as much as you’d ideally want to live on, think about the ways you can increase the amount you’ll have when you retire.

 The State Pension is a good foundation, but there are other things you can do now to make sure you have the lifestyle you want when you retire.
-Getting into the habit of saving early can make a real difference later, as you are likely to keep earning interest on what’s in your pension pot, and then keep earning interest on the interest too.
-It’s called compound interest.
-The earlier you start saving, the more time your pension pot will have to grow.
+Getting into the habit of saving early can make a real difference later, as you are likely to keep earning interest on whatever is in your pension pot.
+You’ll then keep earning interest on the interest itself too, this is called compound interest.
+Therefore, the earlier you start saving, the more time your pension pot will have to grow.

-When you are thinking about a new job or changing jobs, find out about the pension scheme too and how much your employer contributes to it.
+When you are thinking about a new job or changing jobs, find out about the pension scheme and how much your employer contributes to it.
 It’s an important part of your total package.
 Some employers even match your contributions, so if you pay more in, so will they.

 By law, your employer will have to enrol you into a workplace pension if you earn more than £10,000 a year, if you usually work in the UK and you’re not already enrolled in one.

 If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
-There are still pension products out there for you and you might still get tax relief from the government.
+There are still pension products out there for you and you might still get tax relief from the Government.